 Today it’s a big challenge for enterprises as they are dealing with ad hoc standardization.
 Where standards are lacking or immature, vendors are busy trying to push their solutions – making for a complex and expensive integration process.

 Due to the lack of standardization, we encourage suppliers to on-board their solutions at our integration centers to identify potential interlocking issues and promote solutions based on published open software application programming interfaces (APIs), which play a key role in the shift to programmable networks.

 Standards bodies and the industry, however, must work together to define the right standards and interfaces to create an agile way of interconnecting and delivering solutions.
 If we don’t, it will be very difficult to provide and operate the services customers demand.

-As the head of SDN/NFV for Orange Business Services, François is leading the whole transformation program to move network managed services towards programmable and on-demand networks.
-He is responsible for developing Orange Business Services strategy, end-to-end network and IT architecture, execution plan and deployment, in close cooperation with other group functions such as Operations and OSS/BSS teams.
+As the head of SDN/NFV for Orange Business, François is leading the whole transformation program to move network managed services towards programmable and on-demand networks.
+He is responsible for developing Orange Business strategy, end-to-end network and IT architecture, execution plan and deployment, in close cooperation with other group functions such as Operations and OSS/BSS teams.
 François has more than 20 years of experience in the telecom industry and managed network services